 In addition to the other information contained or incorporated by reference in this registration statement, investors should carefully consider the risk factors disclosed in this registration statement, including those beginning on page 8, in evaluating an investment in the notes or the common stock issuable upon conversion of the notes.
-This registration statement contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, particularly statements relating to, but not limited to, our expectations as to product demand and revenue, our expectations regarding results of operations, cash flows, product gross margins, our expectations to continue to develop new products and enhance existing products, our expectations regarding the amount of research and development expenses, our expectations relating to selling, general and administrative expenses, our efforts to achieve additional operating efficiencies and to review and improve our business systems and cost structure, our expectations to continue investing in technology, resources and infrastructure, our expected effective income tax rate, our expectations that we have sufficient capital to meet our requirements for at least the next twelve months, our expectations regarding the rationalization of our workforce and facilities, and our expectations regarding materials and inventory management.
+This registration statement contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, particularly statements relating to, but not limited to, our expectations as to product demand and revenue, our expectations regarding results of operations, cash flows, product gross margins, our expectations to continue to develop new products and enhance existing products, our expectations regarding the amount of research and development expenses, our expectations relating to selling, general and administrative expenses, our efforts to achieve additional operating efficiencies and to review and improve our business systems and cost structure, our expectations to continue investing in technology, resources and infrastructure, our expectations regarding the rationalization of our workforce and facilities, and our expectations regarding materials and inventory management.
 These forward-looking statements involve risks and uncertainties, and the cautionary statements set forth below and those contained in the section entitled Risk Factors identify important factors that could cause actual results to differ materially from those predicted in any such forward-looking statements.
 All forward-looking statements and reasons why results may differ included in this registration statement are made as of the date hereof, and Extreme Networks assumes no obligation to update any such forward-looking statement or reason why actual results might differ.